MehmetKaranlik/UIKit-SwiftUI-Architecture/README.md

                 toHostingController and addToVC extensions stored in core package <br />
             - ViewModel<br />
-                - ExampleViewModel.swift<br /> (Which is class and conforms to observable object)
+                - ExampleViewModel.swift<br /> (Which is class and conforms to ObservableObject protocol)

             - Model (Models that exclusive to that particular screen)<br />
                 - ExampleModel.swift